Juris DoctorProgram details

 This program plan applies to students who commenced the JD in, or prior to, semester 1 2014.
 Students in this program plan should ensure that they are familiar with any relevant transition rules.

-Danica Kustura decided to make a half time career change, transitioning from a senior marketing position to law.
+Danica Kustura decided to make a half time career change, transitioning from a senior marketing position to a career in law.